simantalahkar/simantalahkar.github.io/_pages/about.md

 I love to keep learning new concepts, and implement new ideas in codes.
 I share some of the codes from my projects in the 'Codes' page of this website, which can also be found in my github.

 You can browse the 'Research' page to find brief summaries of my selected research work, details regarding my conference talks and seminars can be found in the 'Talks' page, and a list of my peer-reviewed journal, conference proceedings, and book chapter 'Publications' can also be found in this website.
-You can also find my detailed Curriculum Vitae containing my most important academic and professional achievements, to date, in the 'CV' section.
+You can also find my detailed Curriculum Vitae in the 'CV' section.

 You can reach out to me on LinkedIn, ResearchGate, or through email (links provided on this page).